aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 but for now, lets just say everything is exported.

-1. `import` takes a named module and bring it into scope.
+1. `import` takes a named module and brings it into scope.

 1. `opened` takes all the exported names in the imported module and puts them in the current namespace.